PronElle/meta-heartmonitor/README.md

 git clone https://github.com/PronElle/OSESAssignment
 ```

-At this point, application and the kernel module need to be added to the Linux distro configurations
+At this point, application and the kernel module need to be added to the Linux distro configurations.
+Edit the following file with your favorite text editor (```vi``` in the example)

 ```bash
 vi ../../build_rpi4/conf/local.conf